-Success - The Transformation of the Buca Adatepe Construction and Demolition Dumping Site to the Neset Ertas Park dumping ground for demolition waste into ~12.400 m of green area.
-Recreational and sports facilities have also been constructed.
+Success - The Transformation of the Buca Adatepe Construction and Demolition Dumping Site to the Neşet Ertaş Park

 The "before" and "after" pictures taken of the area summarize the magnitude of the successful transformation to a park (Figure 4-1).
-The Municipality has re-developed $\sim$ 18.250 m of
+The Municipality has re-developed ~ 18.250 m^2 of dumping ground for demolition waste into ~ 12.400 m^2 of green area.
+Recreational and sports facilities have also been constructed.